 4. Mammoth Mountain

 Central California is an absolute winner based on the number of places where you can find the snow.
-From the snow-capped Sierra Nevada Mountains to ice-covered alpine lakes in Mono County, the place is popular with winter enthusiasts from all corners of the world.
+From the snow-capped Sierra Nevada Mountains to ice-covered alpine lakes in Mono County, the area is popular with winter enthusiasts from all corners of the world.

 5. Mammoth Lakes